arne-munch-ellingsen/Intent-Lifecycle-Managent/src/5G4Data-tool-decision-logic/static/create_intent.md

 # Create intents
-The python program [create_intent_tm921.py](https://github.com/arne-munch-ellingsen/Intent-Lifecycle-Managent/blob/main/src/CreateIntent/create_intent_tm921.py) is a very simple python program that uses the TM Forum API to create (send) an intent (description) to an intent handler.
-How intents are to be formed (the expressionValue in the json payload) is up to us to decide (for the 5G4DATA use-case) and the description below discusses some options.

 > **⚠️ NOTE:**
 >It seems to be obvious that the detailed resource level intents (as in the examples below) will be created by *inSwitch* (i.e. *inSwitch* will be the owner of these intents).
 What *inChat* should create is a bit more unclear to us (TEL).
 We do believe that *inChat* could send TM Forum formated business level intents to *inSwitch*, but exactly how such an intend should be formed is still TBD.
 In its simplest form it could contain one single Expectation with a textual **dct:description** (in json format?) containing the parameters needed to fill into the templates below.